learning-zone/javascript-basics/README.md

 console.log(Object.isExtensible(employee)); // false
 console.log(Object.isSealed(employee)); // true

-delete employee.name // fails silently unless it's in strict mode
+delete employee.name // fails silently unless It is in strict mode

 // Trying to add new property will give an error employee.age = 30; // fails silently unless in strict mode